 Cut the origami paper to size

 You can make these butterflies using just white paper, but I LOVE the two tone origami paper for these.
 You will need a rectangle that has a 2:3 proportion.
-So 10 cm by 15 cm is nice.
-If using origami paper, fold in the right edge approx third of the way.
+So 10 cm by 15 cm is a good size.
+If using origami paper (ie a square piece of paper), fold in the right edge approx third of the way.
 Make a neat crease.
-Unfold and cut along the line.
+Unfold and use scissors to cut along the line.

 The benefit of white paper, is that you can later take some markers, a black sharpie ir two and decorate the wings of the butterfly to your hearts content.
 Alternatively, take a broad tipped pen, e.g. a pink highlighter pen and quickly color in one side of your paper, to get the “two tone” effect.
 Just have a play with what you have.